New tools to improve performance

 “The higher the CLV:CAC, the more ROI marketing and sales teams are delivering to the bottom line.”

 “However, it’s important to consider overarching business goals.
 Since companies should always be investing in strategies to reach new buyers, this ratio shouldn’t be too high.
 Spending more on sales and marketing strategies will reduce the CLV:CAC ratio, but it could help speed up a company’s total growth,” Harder says.
+To ensure you’re spending on key areas of your business in line with your budget, use this free expenses dashboard.

 Patrick Rafferty of Online Optimism agrees: “If you can identify the lifetime value of a customer, it can justify an increase in marketing spend, which can then increase sales numbers and better predict overall business growth.”